yevhen/Nake/README.md

 ## Samples and Documentation

-Have a look at [Nake.csx](https://github.com/yevhen/Nake/blob/master/Nake.csx) or [Publish.csx](https://github.com/yevhen/Nake/blob//master/Publish.csx).
-Those are the Nake files used to build and publish Nake itself (ye, we're eating our own dog food).
-Also, additional samples can be contributed to samples [repository](https://github.com/yevhen/Nake-samples).
+Have a look at [Nake.csx](https://github.com/yevhen/Nake/blob/master/Nake.csx).
+It's a Nake file used to build and publish Nake itself (ye, we're eating our own dog food).

 ## Community